 Fig. 4.
 [Color online] Electron detection efficiency (left) and pion rejection factor (right) vs. vertical (dispersive) hit position of the particle in the preshower detector for the narrow electron triggers in the Left HRS.
 A one-hour run was used in this evaluation.
 For electron efficiencies, the total efficiency is shown by the red curve, while blue shaded area indicates events that are recorded by the two adjacent groups.
-The average electron efficiency across the detector for this one-hour run is $(94.626 \pm 0.002)\%$ and the average pion rejection factor is 75.3 ± 1.1 .
+The average electron efficiency achieved by the lead glass detector alone for this one-hour run is $(94.626 \pm 0.002)\%$ and the average pion rejection factor is $(75.3 \pm 1.1): 1$ .
 The error bars are statistical only.
 PID performance for the wide path and the Right HRS are similar.